What Is the Vaginal Microbiome? Understanding Vaginal Bacteria & Health

 What Factors Influence the Vaginal Microbiome?

 The vaginal microbiome is dynamic and can change throughout a woman's life.
+Several factors may influence the balance of the vaginal environment.

 Hormones

-It supports the production of glycogen within vaginal cells, which provides a food source that supports Lactobacillus species.
+Oestrogen plays an important role in vaginal health by supporting the production of glycogen within vaginal cells.
+Glycogen provides a food source that helps support Lactobacillus species.

 Menstrual cycles